Anchor regression: heterogeneous data meets causality: Numerical examples

-We evaluate how many of the largest effects found by stable anchor regression or lasso can be replicated on another tissue.
+We evaluate how many of the largest effects found by stable anchor regression or Lasso can be replicated on another tissue.
 The results are depicted in Figure~\ref{fig:gtexcomparison}.
 The black solid line depicts how many of the $K=1,\ldots,20$ largest effects $l_{y,k,t}$ are also among the $K$ largest effects $l_{y,k,t'}$ on another tissue $t' \neq t$ for a fixed target $y$ (and then averaged over $y$, see below).
 Analogously, the red dashed line shows how many of the $K$ largest effects $a_{y,k,t}$ are also among the $K$ largest effects $l_{y,k,t'}$ on a tissue $t' \neq t$.
 Finally, the green dotted line shows how many of the $K$ largest effects $a_{y,k,t}$ are also among the $K$ largest effects $a_{y,k,t'}$ on a tissue $t' \neq t$.
 The results are summed over all choices of $t' \neq t$ and averaged over 200 random choices of $y \in \{1,\ldots,12948\}$.

-Both anchor stable and lasso methods are better than random guessing.
+Both anchor stable and Lasso methods are better than random guessing.
 Ranking by anchor stable regression results in improved replicability across tissues.
 Note that this is a challenging data set and the predictive power among genes is small: the average $R^2$ for a Lasso run estimated and evaluated on disjoint parts of one tissue is .37.
 The average $R^{2}$ for a Lasso run estimated on one tissue and evaluated on another tissue is slightly negative.
 In Section \ref{sec:addfig}, we also discuss the degree of replicability for the parameter $b^{\rightarrow \infty}$.